 For example when is it best to use artificial turf or sand based grass fields or just keep the existing soil based grass fields?

-Sport NZ engaged Opus International Consultants to develop a guidance document that will assist sports field providers with planning, constructing and maintaining their fields.
+Sport NZ and Jacobs have developed a guidance document that will assist sports field providers with planning, constructing and maintaining their fields.

 Parks Management Handbook

 The Institute of Public Works Engineering Australasia has released the Parks Management: Inventories, Condition, and Performance Grading Practice Note 10.1 handbook that updates and improves upon park management guidelines developed in New Zealand in 1995.

 Territorial Authority Best Practice Assessment Tool

 Territorial Authorities (TAs) have responsibility for a range of sport and recreation activities.
 This includes sports fields and parks, reserves and open spaces, playgrounds and play spaces, swimming pools and leisure centres, as well as a range of sport and recreation programmes and services.